vigneshshanmugam/first-contentful-paint/README.md

 # first-contentful-paint

-A JavaScript library for measuring First Contentful Paint (FCP) on browsers that does not support the [Paint Timing API](https://w3c.github.io/paint-timing/).
+Polyfill for measuring First Contentful Paint (FCP) on browsers that does not support the [Paint Timing API](https://w3c.github.io/paint-timing/).